ricardo-romero-ochoa/ROCify/README.md

 ### Usage

-Run the Streamlit app locally:
+Run the Streamlit app locally (if in Windows, use Anaconda prompt):

 ```bash
 streamlit run app.py